ialbert/genescape-central/README.md

 ```

-It Will generate a functional map of the genes that looks like so:
+The output is a functional map of the genes that looks like so:

 ![Example output with labels](docs/images/genelist.png)